wqynew/Enhanced-NeoNav/README.md

 ### Training
 * The environment: Cuda 10.0, Python 3.6.4, PyTorch 1.0.1
 * Please download "depth_imgs.npy" file from the [AVD_Minimal](https://drive.google.com/file/d/1SmA-3cGwV12XKdGYdsBEJwxf1MYdE6-y/view?usp=sharing) and put the file in the current folder.
-* Our trained model can be downloaded from HERE.
 * To train the navigation model from scratch, use "python3 cnetworkd.py".

 ### Testing